ecly/ai/README.md

-# AI Experiments
+# AI
-Dirty PyTorch code of vastly varying quality for running a bunch of different experiments and learning.
+PyTorch code of varying quality for small experiments, course exercise solutions and other learning oriented tasks.